 Optional Detour: We drove east on Highway 54 on the north side of the Snaefellsnes Peninsula and accidentally missed a turn (due to a little too much jamming to music) and ended up in the harbor town of Stykkishólmur.
 It’s popular for people to take ferries from Stykkishólmur to the tiny island of Flatey and then continue on to the West Fjords, but only having 6 days in Iceland we didn’t have time for that.
 Since it was a nice little surprise, we climbed to the overlook by the harbor, took a few photos and drove back south to find the right road.

 Head south to Ring Road, but instead of taking it all the way (and paying the $10 USD toll to use the tunnel - see above), take Highway 47 and drive around Hvalfjörður Fjord.
 Take a left on Highway 48 and a left again on Highway 36.
 Now you're finally on the Golden Circle!

-Almost everyone who has a few days in Iceland incorporates the Golden Circle in their itinerary.
+Almost everyone who has a few days in Iceland incorporates the Golden Circle in their ring road itinerary.
 It’s a condensed area that has many points of interest that attract thousands of people every year.

 Thingvellir: The Continental Divide

 Our first stop was Þingvellir (Thingvellir) Visitor’s Center.
 It’s here that two tectonic plates, the North American and the Eurasian plates, are slowly drifting apart.
 Walk to the observation deck and view out over Þingvallavatn, the biggest lake in Iceland.
 You might even get a glimpse at the people preparing to scuba dive between the two continental plates.
 Follow the path down in canyon that is formed due to the continental divide with North America on your left and Europe on your right.
 You can walk in the canyon for about 2 km and reach Öxarárfoss waterfall.